Shirur, Maharashtra: Industries

 The first corporate sugar factory in Shirur was established on 16 May, 1990.
 Industrial presence was expanded considerably in 1994 through the establishment of the local MIDC complex.
 The location, infrastructure and faster connectivity to major cities helped create three popular MIDC establishments - Karegaon, Sanaswadi and Ranjangaon.
 Many manufacturers have set up facilities in Maharashtra, including Apollo Tyres, refrigerator units of Whirlpool and Daewoo, a television and mobile handset plant of LG Electronics, Wheels India, Bajaj Electricals, Frito-Lay of PepsiCo Holdings, Fiat automobiles, Kirloskar, Swarovski, Ohsung, packaged drinking water plant of Aqua Pranali, seating systems factory of Harita and Harita Fehrer.
 Harita's Srinivasan Services Trust (SST) works in 24-gram panchayats including 147 villages across Shirur on education, health, water, infrastructure, environment, and infrastructure projects.
 It has benefited 6658 families in the Shirur block.

 Communities

 Shirur Religion Data 2011

 The population consists of a mix of Hindus, including castes like Maratha and Mallav Samaj.
 Other subcastes based on their professions, like "goldsmith", "weaver" and "Maratha Kumbhars" have formed separate colonies bearing their names within Shirur.
-Other populations include Muslims, Jains (mostly Marvadis) of the Shwetambar sub-community, and a few Christians.
+Other populations include Muslims, Jains (mostly Marvadis) of the Śvetāmbara sub-community, and a few Christians.
 Marvadis migrated here in the 19th century.
 During the British Raj, the Chambar Samaj had several horse stables around it, and many Muslims were employed there by the British army.
 One of the stable areas has now been taken by the Maharashtra State government as a colony for irrigation employees.